3manuek/3manuek/content/blog/2022-12/colemakjourney.md

 trigger for the decision, was the acquisition of the [Ergodox No-labeled-keys Split Keyboard][2].

-When I started practicing, I realized that I was doing some considerable extra effort to reach some keys.
-Not because they were differently arranged, it was that the distance was larger.
+When I started practicing, I niticed that I was doing some sensible extra effort to reach some keys.
+They key arragement and aligment, makes the key area is larger.
 That made me start to investigate about the Typing Effort, and I found that there is no much difference between [Dvorak and Colemak][3].
 Moreover, there are AI generated layouts, which are very interesting, but they don't have a wide support (see [Carplax Optimizer][4]).